-In this tutorial I will explain you the working of a high pass filter.
-The purpose of a low pass filter is to allow only the higher frequencies to pass through the circuit and block the lower frequencies.
-At the start a brief and concise introduction of filters specifically high pass filter along with them bode plots are provided with the explanation of the output they will show.
-After that the circuits is simulated using PSPICE and you are provided with the step by step approach to simulate a circuit and the result are compared with the theoretical discussion provided (which should be same).
-At the end of the tutorial you are provided with an exercise to do it by yourself, and in the next tutorials I will assume that you have done those exercises and I will not explain the concept regarding them
+In this tutorial, we will explain the workings of a high pass filter.
+The purpose of a high pass filter is to allow only the higher frequencies to pass through the circuit and block the lower frequencies.
+At the start, we will provide a brief and concise introduction to filters, specifically high pass filters, along with bode plots and an explanation of the output they will show.
+After that, we will simulate the circuits using PSPICE and compare the results with the theoretical discussion (which should be the same).
+At the end of the tutorial, we have provided an exercise for you to do on your own, and in the next tutorials, we will assume that you have done those exercises.

-A high pass filter is such a filter which only allows frequencies with high magnitude to pass through them and block the lower frequencies as the name suggests.
-As simple high pass filter is shown in the figure below.
+A high pass filter is such a filter that only allows frequencies with high magnitude to pass through it and blocks the lower frequencies.
+A simple high pass filter is shown in the figure below.

-The limit of the frequencies after which the circuit allows is known as critical frequency and is given by the formula,
+The limit of the frequencies after which the circuit allows is known as the critical frequency and is given by the below formula.

 f = 1 / 2piRC

 This frequency is present at -3 dB of the maximum magnitude, which is 0.707, or 70% of the maximum magnitude.
 The output plot in frequency domain, or the bode plots of a simple high pass filter, is given in the figure below.